-In general, you don’t have to reinstall Windows if you change your CPU.
-However, one must reinstall Windows when they change the motherboard of their PC.
+You don’t have to reinstall Windows if you change your CPU.
+However, one must reinstall it when they change the motherboard of their PC.
 This ensures that all drivers work as expected to get optimal performance from their newly built computer system.

 Is Windows tied to the CPU?

-Windows isn’t tied to the CPU, and you don’t need new Windows with a new processor.
-Instead, you can use your Windows disc to update the drivers for the new processor.
+Windows isn’t tied to the CPU, and you don’t need a new installation with a new processor.
+Instead, you can use your Windows disc or online access to update the drivers for the new processor.
 This keeps you from having to purchase a new operating system.

 However, if you change your motherboard and not just the processor, you’ll need a new copy of Windows because it’s tied to your PC’s unique hardware profile.